shubhranshu-sahu/AttendanceTracker/README.md

 git push origin feature/your-feature-name

----

 ## 🙌 Acknowledgements

-This project is developed and maintained as part of **GirlScript Summer of Code 2025 (GSSoC’25)**.
+This project is developed and maintained as part of GirlScript Summer of Code 2025 (GSSoC’25).

-Made with ❤️ by [@sachiikrish](https://github.com/sachiikrish) and an awesome community of open-source contributors.
+Made with ❤️ by @sachiikrish and an awesome community of open-source contributors.

----

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.